Search This Blog

 Relation to Fourier analysis and similar methods

-For example, in Fourier analysis, the stimulus is written as the superposition of infinitely many sinusoids.
+As another common example, in Green's function analysis, the stimulus is written as the superposition of infinitely many impulse functions, and the response is then a superposition of impulse responses.

 Fourier analysis is particularly common for waves.
 For example, in electromagnetic theory, ordinary light is described as a superposition of plane waves (waves of fixed frequency, polarization, and direction).
 As long as the superposition principle holds (which is often but not always; see nonlinear optics), the behavior of any light wave can be understood as a superposition of the behavior of these simpler plane waves.